2001 South State Street, Suite N2-100, Salt Lake City, Utah, 84114

 nonprofit called Reaching Out Worldwide that engages local high school students to participate in global humanitarian efforts.

 neighborhood.
-In her spare time she works as an special effects makeup artist, and is
+In her spare time she works as an special effects makeup artist, and is an avid reader.

 Michelle is an Ashford University graduate with a BA in Public Administration.
 She started working for Salt Lake County 14 years ago as a clerk at the Salt Lake County Jail.
 Currently she is the Executive Assistant to Deputy Mayor Erin Litvack as well as the Trip Reduction Program Manager for the County.
 Michelle is a proud ARMY wife as well as mother to step-daughter Isabelle and son Charlie.